JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 ### `pluginInstallationTarget` (formerly `splitModeTarget`)
 {#SplitModeAware-pluginInstallationTarget}

-Specifies in which part of the product the developed plugin should be installed.
+Split-mode tasks that also implement [`PluginInstallationTargetAware`](#PluginInstallationTargetAware) use this property to specify in which part of the product the developed plugin should be installed.
 The default comes from [`intellijPlatform.pluginInstallationTarget`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-pluginInstallationTarget) and is backend-only unless configured otherwise.

 {type="narrow"}